Missarachnid/sick-fits-backend/README.md

 - Add SameSite, Secure, and httpOnly properties to the cookie so it would function properly
 - Route to products after sign in
 - Added Cloudflare to force https to avoid cookie issues
-- Added styling to products and thier pages and responsiveness
+- Added styling to products and their pages and responsiveness
 - Cookie Consent notification

 ### Things I am still working on: